benhoneywill/hikerherd/README.md

 hikerherd is free, and I pay for the hosting costs out of my own pocket.

-If you use hikerherd and want to support the app, please consider [buying me a coffee](https://ko-fi.com/benontrail)!
+If you use hikerherd and want to support the app, you can show your support by [buying me a coffee](https://ko-fi.com/benontrail)!

 ## Author